LeCodeMinister/scooter-project/README.md

     - Log the list of registered users to the console.
     - Log the list of stations and how many scooters are at each station to the console.
     - Take a moment to format it nicely so you can read it.

+*Notes to add to UML Diagrams:*
+1- Scooter.rent(user) has a parameter now